indexcosmos/indexcosmos.github.io/README.md

 Here's a link to [my portfolio](http://indexcosmos.github.io/portfolio/) of pictures and things I have made.

-###Check out below inspired resources and programmer related newletters.
+###Check out below inspired frameworks, languages and newletters.

 ##Front End: